SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 - Adding the necessary configuration information in the config maps
 - Implementing the call to the on-premise system
 - Implementing the call to the order microservice
-- Implementing the push of a message to the `delayedorder` queue
+- Implementing the push of a message to the `delayedorder<userID>` queue

 We will walk through these steps in the following sections.